GrantStreetGroup/DBIx-BatchChunker/README.md

 including ["sleep"](#sleep).
 If the chunk processing times are too high or too low, this will dynamically adjust ["chunk\_size"](#chunk_size) to try to match the target.

-**Turning this on does not mean you should ignore `chunk_size`!**  If the starting chunk size is grossly inaccurate to the workload, you could end up with several chunks in the beginning causing long-lasting locks before the runtime targeting reduces them down to a reasonable size.
+BatchChunker will still use the initial `chunk_size`, and it will need at least one chunk processed, before it makes adjustments.
+If the starting chunk size is grossly inaccurate to the workload, you could end up with several chunks in the beginning causing long-lasting locks before the runtime targeting reduces them down to a reasonable size.

+(Chunk size reductions are prioritized before increases, so it should re-size as soon as it finds the problem.
+But, one bad chunk could be all it takes to cause an outage.)

 Default is 5 seconds.
 Set this to zero to turn off runtime targeting.
 (This was previously defaulted to off prior to v0.92, and set to 15 in v0.92.)